AD-Edge/LRC-NFT-DynamicFrame/README.md

 Feel free to use for your own html/canvas NFT needs.

-Just credit me somewhere, and be sure to show me any neat NFTs this helps you make :D
+Just credit me **(Alex Delderfield/twitter.com/Alex_ADEdge)** somewhere/sometime, and be sure to show me any neat NFTs this helps you make :D

+# Version History & Notes

+## Version 0.1

+Completed 21/06/2022 (view an interactive demo version minted here)

+Initial version features:

+-Dynamic div scaling (to fit L2 wallets past present and hopefully future)

+-'Doco'!
+An example character and dynamic element to demonstrate some interactivity

+-A 'smoothly' scaling canvas, using a temp/memory based canvas to instantly copy content back to the primary canvas when rescaling

+-'Size' display, the size of the canvas is dynamically displayed in the NFT to help with debugging

+-Demo custom font & font loading

+***Testing and feedback needed